vutoff/devops-programme/ansible/README.md

 * Make sure that Docker is running on your local machine.

-### Mind the following
+## Mind the following

-* If you're running Docker Desktop or Rancher Desktop, mind the location of the `docker.sock` file.
+* If you're running Docker Desktop, mind the location of the `docker.sock` file.
 The location of the socket file is
   * Docker Desktop - `${HOME}/.docker/run/docker.sock`
-  * Rancher DEsktop - ${HOME}/.rd/run/docker.sock

 * If you're using one of the above, when you write your Ansible playbook you must specify the path to the docker socket with the parameter `docker_host`,